-We are also required to report whether other information published together with the audited financial statements (including the Annual Governance Statement (AGS) and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+We are also required to report whether other information published together with the audited financial statements (including the Annual Governance Statement (AGS) and Narrative Report) is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-Our audit work was completed remotely during June-November.
 Our findings are summarised on pages 7 to 18.
-We have not identified any adjustments to the financial statements that have resulted in an adjustment to the Council's Comprehensive Income and Expenditure Statement.
+We have identified one adjustment to the financial statements that has resulted in a £5,469k decrease in total comprehensive income within the Council's Comprehensive Income and Expenditure Statement.
 Audit adjustments are detailed in Appendix C. We have also raised a recommendation for management as a result of our audit work in Appendix A. Our follow up of recommendations from the prior year's audit are detailed in Appendix B.